khidhr/text_summarizer_app/README.md

 # Text Summarizer App

-📝
+A trial of the app can be found [here](https://textsummarizerapp.streamlit.app/) 📝

 This web application allows users to summarize text input or uploaded .txt files using the 't5-base' model from the Hugging Face Transformers library.